NervanaSystems/ngraph/doc/sphinx/source/optimize/index.rst

 to shop around and select the framework that is "already" designed or optimized for some characteristic or trait of the model they want to build, test, tweak, or run.
-One challenge of the framework developer, then, is to differentiate from the pack by providing a means to obtain reproducible results.
-The other challenge is to provide sufficient documentation, or to give hints for how to do any "fine-tuning" when using the framework's frontend API.
+One challenge of the framework developer, then, is to differentiate from the pack by providing a means for the data scientist to obtain reproducible results.
+The other challenge is to provide sufficient documentation, or to provide sufficient hints for how to do any "fine-tuning" for specific use cases.

 How this has worked in creating the :doc:`the direct optimizations <../framework-integration-guides>` we've shared with the developer community, our `engineering teams carefully tune the workload to extract best performance`_